Kilts Center Marketing Case Competition

 Student teams develop innovative marketing and growth strategies that they pitch to a panel of judges comprising faculty and senior-level executives.
 The winning team often gets to see its pitch come to life in the sponsoring company’s marketing efforts.

-Tyson Foods selected seven teams to compete in the 2020 Marketing Case Competition.
-The teams designed a product launch for the company’s new functional food brand Pact.
-The teams analyzed data provided by Tyson to shape their strategy and plan.
-On the final presentation day, teams pitched their best ideas to Chicago Booth faculty and staff as well as to executives and Tyson and Pact team members.
+Whirlpool selected seven teams to compete in the 2020 Marketing Case Competition, tasking them with enhancing Whirlpool’s app for smart washers and dryers.
+On the presentation day, teams pitched their best ideas to Chicago Booth faculty and staff as well as to Whirlpool executives, including COO Joe Liotine, ’03, CFO Joe Lovechio, ’02, and Senior Marketing Manager, Laundry Strategy and Innovation, Heather Hellmuth, ’17.